 The car park is the start for this walk.
 It's owned by the National Trust, so members can show their membership cards and park for free.
 Other visitors must use one of the pay and display machines to buy a ticket.
-At the time of writing, this was £3 for 2 hours (but do check the charges on arrival).
 There are only a limited number of spaces and at peak times it can be quite busy.

 Head towards the gate at the top of the car park.
 There are information boards to read about the area and a sign directing you along the path to the waterfall which is half a mile away.
 Follow the signs, keeping to the left at any junctions.

 Approximate GPS co-ordinate: 54.574965, -2.929262